Prof Megan-Jane Johnstone

 Professor Johnstone reviews research applications for state and national funding bodies.

-• Patient rights
+• Patient rights and vulnerable populations

 • Cross-cultural ethics in healthcare